Physician-Psychiatrist, PSYCHOANALYST, EDUCATIONAL LEADER, FOUNDER, Author & Speaker

 About the Practice

-Dr Brenner’s methodologies draw upon a wide range of neuroscientific and psychological theories, as well as his personal and professional experience as a therapist, educator, entrepreneur, and psychiatrist.
+Dr Brenner’s methodologies draw upon a wide range of neuroscientific and psychological theories, as well as his personal and professional experience as a psychiatrist, therapist, educator, and entrepreneur.
 Fundamentally, his approach is psychoanalytic - which is the idea that listening and allowing our self-righting resilient processes to work are paramount, as is understanding developmental influences as part of refining one’s identity and sense of place in the world.
 Dr Brenner’s therapeutic approach is results driven but recognizes and respects the impenetrable role of time in the process of personal development.
 It has been his consistent finding that we all have an enormous capacity for positive change, when given the correct perspective and insight.

 Dr Brenner is a board certified physician-psychiatrist and prescribes medications with a conservative evidence-based approach.
 He utilizes a comprehensive psychological and medical evaluation to make sure treatable issues are not missed, and will assist with referrals and communicate with other professionals in ensuring care is comprehensive.